p-casgrain/LatentAlphaEstimation/README.md

 ## Information on the Code

+This repo includes some example price path data in `./Example_Data.mat`.
+The files which run the EM algorithm on example data are contained in the root of `./PureJumpEstimation/`.

+Parts of the code are written in C/mex.
+Before you run the code for the first time, you should compile these files through mex by `cd`-ing to the appropriate folder and running `HMM_makeMex.m` and `HMM_makeMex.m`.

 [^fn1]: Casgrain, P. and S. Jaimungal (2016, Nov).
 Trading algorithms with learning in latent alpha models.
 Mathematical Finance, Forthcoming. [arXiv:1806.04472](https://arxiv.org/abs/1806.04472)